saArbabi/look-like-a-star/README.md

 <img src="generated_images/selfie_gen.png" alt="Generated Images - Selfie" width="600">

-In my opinion, using my own selfie as the target gives results that are... let's say, humbling.
+Using my own selfie as the target gives results that are... let's say, humbling.
 I think this result makes sense: a target image significantly different from the training distribution pushes the model outside the data manifold, leading to poor generation.

 ---